For a 1,500 square foot space, most homes need a 40–50 pint dehumidifier under typical conditions.

 - A smaller unit would run constantly

-A slightly larger unit running steadily is usually quieter and more stable than an undersized unit that never shuts off.
+A slightly larger unit running steadily is usually more stable than an undersized unit that never shuts off.

 Basement Adjustment